GeorgeCiachir/Az-204-Develop-message-based-solutions/README.md

   for streams, as opposed to messages.
 When a stream is given to a consuming node, the node can examine the state of the application stream state using transactions
 - Your solution requires transactional behavior and atomicity when sending or receiving multiple messages from a queue
-- Your application handles messages that can exceed 64 KB but won't likely approach the 256-KB limit
+- Your application handles messages that can exceed 64 KB but won't likely approach the 256 KB limit

 ## Consider using Storage queues
 As a solution architect/developer, you should consider using Storage queues when:
-- Your application must store over 80 gigabytes of messages in a queue
+- Your application must store over 80 GB of messages in a queue
 - Your application wants to track progress for processing a message in the queue.
 It's useful if the worker processing a message crashes.
 Another worker can then use that information to continue from where the prior worker left off
 - You require server side logs of all of the transactions executed against your queues